Henry Wedler: Career

 Wedler founded and remains CEO of the not-for-profit Accessible Science.
-Through this Wedler ran chemistry camps aimed at visually impaired high school students.
+Through this Wedler runs chemistry camps aimed at visually impaired high school students.
 These camps focused on skills such as utilizing campers' sense of smell to determine the progression of chemical reactions.
 Wedler further assures blind people considering a career in chemistry that "nobody can see atoms, and honestly most reactions in higher-level chemistry are clear, so there's no reason you can't think about chemistry".

 He gave a TEDx Talk in Sonoma County about the role of sensory experience in his life and how important it is to maximise the experiences of taste and smell.

 After completing his PhD in 2017 Wedler co-founded Senspoint, a consultancy for sensory experiences.

 In 2022, Wedler co-founded Emotitech, a research and design firm specializing in predicting human behavior through validated emotions.
 It is based in Palo Alto and South Tyrol, Italy.